 DR. SARAH W. DAVIES

-POSTDOCTORAL ASSOCIATE LECTURER
+POSTDOCTORAL ASSOCIATE RESEARCHER

 Daniel received a B.Sc. in Psychology from the University of Victoria, during which he got his first aquarium and realized he really likes coral.
 This interest led him to work in larger public aquaria across Canada as an aquarium biologist.
 He then completed a M.Sc. in Ecology at the University of Calgary under the tutelage of Dr. Peter Vize.
 Daniel’s M.Sc. research focused on the genetic responses of coral to a variety of environmental cues.
 Outside of research, Dan enjoys fly fishing and adventuring with his dog.